mccurdyc/www/content/post/2019-07-06-seniority.md

 * I think seniors still have to have tasks with clear end goals, where \> senior finds and fixes problems that people didn't know existed (unknown, knowns).
-* Senior Engineer II<sup>1</sup>: "Given a nebulous project, a Senior Engineer II will appropriately scope it, find a solution, implement and launch that solution."
+* Senior Engineer II: "Given a nebulous project, a Senior Engineer II will appropriately scope it, find a solution, implement and launch that solution.<sup>1</sup>"
 * e.g., \> senior given a widely-scoped, cross-team task, can propose a solution.
   Senior would be working on designing individual pieces of the task.
-* Staff Engineer<sup>4</sup>: defining the vision of Engineering
+* Staff Engineer: defining the vision of Engineering<sup>4</sup>.
 * \> Senior leads multiple teams (technical insight, vision, etc.) versus Senior is focused on doing the same things for one team.